-- Bike Centric Dates Where You Aren't Riding – Velodrome at the NSC in Blaine, MN
+- Bike Centric Dates Where You Aren't Riding – Cycle Speedway at Royal Foundry Craft Sprits

-- Bike / Coffee Shop Mini Date – One On One Bike Studio in Minneapolis, MN
+- Bike / Coffee Shop Mini Date – Angry Catfish, Minneapolis, MN

 - Bike Repair Classes -- The Hub Bike Co-Op in Minneapolis, MN